-The Colorado Water Quality Control Commission is (Commission) the administrative agency responsible for developing water quality policy that implements broader policies established by the Legislature in the Colorado Water Quality Control Act.
+Quality Control Act.
 The Commission adopts water quality classifications and standards and regulations intended to achieve compliance with them.
 The Water Quality Control Division is the agency responsible for implementing and enforcing the Commission's regulations and for providing technical expertise to the Commission.

-The Conservancy District is active in two elements of Colorado's clean water program: ambient water quality monitoring and water quality assessment and standards development for Upper Gunnison River Basin streams and water bodies.
+The District is active in two elements of Colorado's clean water program: ambient water quality monitoring and water quality assessment and standards development for Upper Gunnison River Basin streams and water bodies.

-Since 1995, the Conservancy District, in cooperation with the U.S. Geological Survey and other local stakeholders, has participated in a water quality monitoring program in the Basin.
+Since 1995, the District, in cooperation with the U. S. Geological Survey and other local stakeholders, has participated in a water quality monitoring program in the Basin.
 The program has established a network of monitoring stations, some of which are permanent and others that are rotated periodically to different locations throughout the Basin.
-These monitoring stations collect water quality samples that are used to develop
+These monitoring stations collect water quality samples that are used to develop water quality standards and to monitor trends in water quality.